mds796/CSGY9223-Final/demo.md

 ## Problems
 * **RPC Messages from Stage 2 to Stage 3**
   * Our RPC messages contained different types such as `int`, object `Cookie`, and pointers to miscellaneous objects.
 We ended up using one coherent model; all data was serialized as bytes, and once received, it was deserialized.
+* **Handling Leader Failures**
+  * It was cumbersome to implement with Hashicorp.
+Perhaps with CoreOS, it would have been easier.

 ## What We Learned
 * **Good design early on is *critical*.**